heatherprince/heatherprince.github.io/about.md

 <p>I am a graduate student in the Astrophysical Sciences department at
 Princeton.
 I work on cosmology with Jo Dunkley </p>

 <p>I am a qualified yoga instructor.
-I also have two huskies and love the outdoors. </p>
+I have two huskies and love the outdoors. </p>